 1. Analyze our data on loans secured by homes in rural areas to gain insights: - a.
 Concentrations of rural areas being served - b.
 Freddie Mac product usage in rural areas - c.
 Rural borrower characteristics - d.
-Lenders delivering loans on homes in rural areas 2.
-Identify and gather feedback from stakeholders that serve the rural housing market, such as lenders and housing intermediaries, on our existing products and rural borrower needs.
+Lenders delivering loans on homes in rural areas

+2. Identify and gather feedback from stakeholders that serve the rural housing market, such as lenders and housing intermediaries, on our existing products and rural borrower needs.
 3. Review rural appraisals training resources that Freddie Mac developed during the first Plan cycle to assess their continued relevance.
 Identify areas for improvement.
 Revise rural appraisal training resources in collaboration with industry experts, if appropriate.
-4. Leverage the convening of a diverse group of experts in conjunction with our Rural Housing Symposium to discuss the feedback gathered and exchange ideas around opportunities to increase support for rural housing.
+4. Leverage the convening of a diverse group of experts in conjunction with our Rural [Research Housing](#) Symposium to discuss the feedback gathered and exchange ideas around opportunities to increase support for rural housing.
 5. Analyze the feedback and loan data insights gathered, combined with our knowledge and experience gained during previous Plan cycles.
 Based on our findings, identify potential opportunities for enhancements to offerings and resources.
 6. Analyze historical rural loan data to calculate a baseline for loans secured by single-family homes in rural areas.
 Establish a baseline and set Year 2 and 3 loan purchase targets for this Plan objective through FHFA's modification process.

-1. Purchase 61,950 loans secured by owner-occupied homes in FHFA-defined rural areas.
+1. Purchase [61,950](#) loans secured by [owner-occupied homes in FHFA-defined rural areas](#), [according to the target set by Freddie Mac in Year 1](#).

-1. Purchase 64,900 loans secured by owner-occupied homes in FHFA-defined rural areas.
+1. Purchase [64,900](#) loans secured by [owner-occupied homes in FHFA-defined rural areas](#), [according to the target set by Freddie Mac in Year 1](#).

-Freddie Mac's efforts will help increase liquidity and expand access to credit for making homeownership possible and more affordable throughout rural America.
+Freddie Mac's efforts will [lay the foundation to help](#) increase liquidity and expand access to credit for making homeownership possible and more affordable throughout rural America.
 Through our loan data analysis, we will gain insight into where Freddie Mac is buying loans, the types of loans, and the borrowers.
 These insights will factor into decisions related to improving offerings and outreach, with the goal of more broadly serving underserved rural areas.